RapTho/container-to-cloud/0_Theory.md

 - Automated rollouts and rollbacks
 - Storage orchestration

-### Knative

-Knative is a Kubernetes-based platform that:

-- Simplifies container deployment
-- Provides serverless capabilities on Kubernetes
-- Automatically scales containers based on demand (even to zero when not in use)
-- Handles routing and network configuration

 ### IBM Code Engine

 IBM Code Engine is a fully managed, serverless platform that runs your containerized workloads, including batch jobs and applications.
-It's built on Knative and Kubernetes but abstracts away their complexity.
+It's built on Kubernetes but abstracts away their complexity.

 Benefits: